 Range of the Turboant M10 Lite

 The Turboant M10 Lite can travel up to 15.5 miles on a single charge.
 This is sufficient for many commuters who are using it to travel to and from work close to home.
-It is likely that you would need to charge the scooter when you got to work for your ride home but that shouldn’t deter you.back to menu ↑
+You would likely need to charge the scooter when you got to work for your ride home, but that shouldn’t deter you.

 The deck on the Turboant M10 Lite is really wide at 6.3 inches.
 There are very few inexpensive electric scooters that feature this wide of a deck.
 I suspect the other manufacturers are able to cut costs by having a more narrow deck.
 Turboany hasn’t cut any corners here.

 This is another place where I think the M10 Lite stands out.
 This seems so silly, but the diameter of the handlebars is greater than that of their competitors.